Pingxiang: Demographics

 As of the 2020 Chinese census, its total population was 1,804,805 inhabitants, of whom 857,716 lived in the built-up areas (or metro), made of two urban districts.

+At the end of 2023 and the beginning of 2024, Pingxiang City’s permanent population will be 1.8016 million.

 Economy

 As of 2020, the GDP of Pingxiang was 96.360.2 billion RMB, a 3.6% growth over the previous year.
 Rural per capita disposable income was 20,831 RMB, a 4.9% growth over 2019, and urban per capita disposable income was 40,405 RMB, a 6.6% growth over 2019 (without regard to inflation).

 Resources

 Pingxiang has abundant water and mineral resources.
 Five rivers flow across the land which delivers approximately 2.626 billion cubic meters per year.
 Coal, iron ore, limestone, kaolin, and granite are the most abundant minerals of the city.
 Even today, the Pingxiangren, or local people, proudly refer to their city as the "coal center of southern China."

 Transportation

 Pingxiang is a regional hub for transportation.
 It is about 1.5 hrs drive to the CSX from downtown of Pingxiang.
 A couple of highways and the main rail line between Changsha and Nanchang run through the city.
 The city has had a high-speed railway since September 2014.